rockdaboot/wget2/docs/wget2_manual.md

 * --auth-no-challenge

-  If this option is given, Wget will send Basic HTTP authentication information (plaintext username and password) for all requests, just like Wget 1.10.2 and prior did by default.
+  If this option is given, Wget2 will send Basic HTTP authentication information (plaintext username and password) for all requests.

   Use of this option is not recommended, and is intended only to support some few obscure servers, which never send HTTP authentication challenges, but accept unsolicited auth info, say, in addition to form-based authentication.

-   HTTPS (SSL/TLS) Options
+### <a name="HTTPS (SSL/TLS) Options"/>HTTPS (SSL/TLS) Options

-  To support encrypted HTTP (HTTPS) downloads, Wget must be compiled with an external SSL library.
+  To support encrypted HTTP (HTTPS) downloads, Wget2 must be compiled with an external SSL library.
 The current default is GnuTLS.
-In addition, Wget also supports HSTS (HTTP Strict Transport Security).
-If Wget is compiled without SSL support, none of these options are available.
+In addition, Wget2 also supports HSTS (HTTP Strict Transport Security).
+If Wget2 is compiled without SSL support, none of these options are available.

 * --secure-protocol=protocol

   Choose the secure protocol to be used.
 Legal values are auto, SSLv2, SSLv3, TLSv1, TLSv1_1, TLSv1_2 and PFS.
 If auto is used, the SSL library is given the liberty of choosing the appropriate protocol automatically, which is achieved by sending a TLSv1 greeting.
 This is the default.